 The rice trunk seen below demonstrates how slaves controlled irrigation of the rice fields, which was dependent on tidal rivers.
 Rice, a particularly labor-intensive crop, was dependent on slaves for its cultivation.
 Following Emancipation, the rice industry collapsed in the absence of forced labor.

-Along the Ashepoo River
+The Ashepoo River

-Cruising the Combahee River
+The Combahee River